galaxyproject/admin-training/sessions/03-production-basics/ex2-postgres.md

 ## Section 2 - Add PostgreSQL user and database

 PostgreSQL maintains its own user database apart from the system user database.
+By default, PostgreSQL uses the "peer" authentication method which allows access for system users with matching PostgreSQL usernames (other authentication mechanisms are available, see the [PostgreSQL Client Authentication documentation](https://www.postgresql.org/docs/current/static/client-authentication.html).

-As such, we need to create a PostgreSQL user matching the system user we are logged in as - `galaxy`.
-By default, PostgreSQL is configured to allow access for system users with matching PostgreSQL usernames once created.
+For this tutorial, we will use the default "peer" authentication, so we need to create a PostgreSQL user matching the system user under which Galaxy is running, i.e. `galaxy`.
 This is done with the PostgreSQL `createuser` command, and it must be run as the `postgres` user:

 ```console
 $ sudo -Hu postgres createuser galaxy